Looking for the best hot hatch for your first car? Then look no further as we’ve put together the best 10 first hot hatches right here…

 We agonised over which Type R to put into this list, because the EP3 Civic is basically one of our favourite cars ever; the original EK9 Civic and the DC2 Integra are both astonishing to drive too, although they’re commanding collector money these days.
 So we reckon the FN2 Civic Type R sits happiest as a first hot hatch.
-It’s got the same awesome K20A2 motor as the EP3, a nat-asp 2.0-litre VTEC with 197bhp that just revs and revs and revs, and it’s all wrapped up inside a package that looks like a spaceship.
+It’s got a K20Z4, nat-asp 2.0-litre VTEC with 197bhp that just revs and revs and revs, and it’s all wrapped up inside a package that looks like a spaceship.
 When this generation of Civic launched back in 2006, its looks were jaw-droppingly revolutionary, and it still has a lot of impact today.

 The interior’s cool too, with its weird two-level dash thing.
 OK, some purists may argue that the FN2 doesn’t handle as well as the EP3 thanks to its simpler rear suspension setup, but it’s still a bloody entertaining steer with bags of potential.
 The Honda tuning scene is absolutely massive, and it’s a piece of cake to tweak an FN2’s chassis to turn it into a proper fast-road or track weapon.
 And if you like chasing big power, the K20 motor responds really well to supercharging…

 Top 3 mods: Eibach Pro Kit springs and camber bolts, Tegiwa cat-back, ITG Maxogen induction